Migeru27/Tech_Blogz/readme.md

 A site meant to show a text blog with being able to
 ## About

-A simple program that is meant to make a quick and simple read me file for your github project.
+A simple program that is meant to make a blog where you can add/remove posts along with being able to make comments.
+Posts can also be updated with the ability to track posts with profiles to make each posts identified by users.

 ## Motivation 💡

-I wanted to make the process of making a read me a bit more efficient and fun.
-I can use it for future projects and want to share that technique with others too.
+I wanted to make a place where people can talk and communicate with each other and have a safe space without needing to remember what the conversation was about and can be continued at any moment.

 ## Tools